Move-minimizing puzzles and diamond-colored modular/distributive lattices

-As observed in Section~\ref{s:Intro}, a combinatorial puzzle of minimizing moves between objects coincides with analyzing shortest paths between nodes in some kind of edge-colored directed graph.
+As observed in Section~\Intro, a combinatorial puzzle of minimizing moves between objects coincides with analyzing shortest paths between nodes in some kind of edge-colored directed graph.
 We make this more precise as follows.
 Let $\mathcal{G}$ be a finite simple directed graph with edges colored by some finite index set $I$.
 The vertices of $\mathcal{G}$ are to be regarded as \underline{objects} while the directed and colored edges of $\mathcal{G}$ are to be considered \underline{moves}.
-(We use the adjective ``legal,'' as in ``legal move,'' to emphasize that a given move is allowed within the context of the given puzzle.)
-The challenges posed in the following four questions constitute the {\em move-minimizing puzzle on} $\mathcal{G}$, and we call $\mathcal{G}$ itself the {\em puzzle digraph of objects and moves} ({\em puzzle digraph} for short) associated with the move-minimizing puzzle. \begin{enumerate} \item[(1)] Is there a path in $\mathcal{G}$ from any given object $\selt$ to any other given object $\telt$? \item[(2)] If the answer to question (1) is ``YES'', then what is an explicit formula for the distance from $\selt$ to $\telt$ for a given ordered pair of objects $(\selt,\telt)$?
-(Moreover, what is the maximum length amongst all possible shortest paths in $\mathcal{G}$?) \item[(3)] If the answer to question (1) is ``YES'', then for any given color $i \in I$, what is an explicit formula for the minimum number of color $i$ edges amongst all shortest paths from $\selt$ to $\telt$? \item[(4)] If the answer to question (1) is ``YES'', then for any given color $i \in I$, can a shortest path from $\selt$ to $\telt$ that minimizes the number of color $i$ edges be explicitly prescribed in terms of $\selt$ and $\telt$? \end{enumerate} For us, to solve this move-minimizing puzzle is to answer these four questions\footnote{Of course, someone analyzing a move-minimizing puzzle digraph might wish to add other move-minimizing questions to the list, such as ``What is the total number of shortest paths between any two given objects?''}.
+(We use the adjective `legal', as in `legal move', to emphasize that a given move is allowed within the context of the given puzzle.)
+The challenges posed in the sets of questions\footnote{Of course, someone analyzing a move-minimizing puzzle digraph might wish to add other move-minimizing questions to the list, such as ``What is the total number of shortest paths between any two given objects?''} (1a-b) and (2a-b) of Section \Intro\ constitute the {\em move-minimizing puzzle on} $\mathcal{G}$, and we call $\mathcal{G}$ itself the {\em puzzle digraph of objects and moves} ({\em puzzle digraph} for short) associated with the move-minimizing puzzle.
+Notice that if we are not interested in using colors to distinguish between moves, then we may simply look at the uncolored directed graph, in which case questions (1a-b) are the only relevant questions.
+We understand that the meaning of the term `explicit' in questions (1a-b) and (2a-b) is open to interpretation and would depend upon (for example) how explicit is the combinatorial description of the objects and moves of a given puzzle.
+The following theorem connects move-minimizing puzzles and diamond-colored modular and distributive lattices and indicates the level of explicitness we aim to achieve in answers to the move-minimizing questions we have posed.
+While there are aspects of this theorem that following directly from standard ideas, some aspects require non-standard ideas developed in Section \Background.